Aligning Charitable Giving, Estate, and Tax Planning

 These options include:

 • Charitable lead trusts.
-A charitable lead trust is an irrevocable trust designed to provide financial support to one or more charities for a period of time, with the remaining assets eventually going to family members or other beneficiaries.
-Charitable lead trusts operate for a set term—such as one or more person’s lifetime—and payments go to one or more designated charitable beneficiaries.
-After the term ends, any remaining assets can be distributed to non-charitable beneficiaries—such as family members.
+A charitable lead trust is an irrevocable trust designed to provide financial support to one or more charities for a set term – such as one or more person’s lifetime – and payments go to the designated charitable beneficiaries.
+After the term ends, any remaining assets can be distributed to non-charitable beneficiaries such as family members.

-Each vehicle has different advantages, as well as limitations, that are best discussed with a financial advisor in the context of a person’s overall financial plan before choosing which option to pursue.
+Each vehicle has different advantages and limitations that are best discussed with a financial advisor in the context of an overall financial plan.
 An advisor can also help identify related opportunities to increase charitable impact.
 For example, if an employer offers a matching gift program, it might be able to contribute directly to a charitable trust or donor-advised fund.

 Benefits of donating non-cash assets

-Another beneficial option, either apart from or in tandem with a planned giving vehicle, is to transfer non-cash assets to charitable organizations.
+Another beneficial option is to transfer non-cash assets to charitable organizations.
 Examples include:

 • Equity compensation.
 If your portfolio includes stock options, restricted stock units, or other equity compensation from an employer, gifting those assets is often more tax-advantageous than donating cash.
-However, this type of asset needs to be vested—meaning you fully own the asset—prior to donation.
+However, this type of asset must be vested – meaning you fully own the asset – before donation.

 • Physical assets.
 You can work with a charity and your advisor on planned donations of commercial or residential property, undeveloped land, vehicles, and other valuable possessions.
 Again, gifting such assets directly instead of first turning them into cash will often help reduce your tax burden.